-The NHS supply wheelchairs free of charge, but the range of models available is often limited.
+The NHS supplies wheelchairs free of charge, but the range of models available is often limited.
 If you want a more sophisticated model, you will have to pay some or all of the cost.
 Your local clinical commissioning group (CCG) may be able to help fund some of the cost.
-Find your PCT.
+Find your local CCG.

 There is also a relatively new type of wheelchair known as a standing chair, which functions like a wheelchair but allows the person to rise to a standing position.
-This helps to reduce their risk of developing pressure sores.
+This helps reduce their risk of developing pressure sores.
 However, standing chairs can be expensive and are heavier than standard chairs.

 Read more about wheelchairs and scooters and NHS wheelchair services.